leezhenghui/tsnode-proxify/README.md

 					 }, 10);
 				}

-- Invocation completion hints(supported so far)
+- Invocation completion hints(supported so far).
+This concept is relevant to how we understand `after` of an execution join point
   - method returned (for sync sytle method only)
   - callback method get called (for both sync and async style method)
   - promise get resolved or rejected (for async method with promise as return value)